Dodge Promaster vs Mercedes Sprinter vs Ford Transit: What’s the Best Van? - Van Conversion Comparison Guide

 Do I need an all-wheel-drive campervan?

-Is van life full-time or part-time?
+Is van life full-time or part-time?How long will your van life be?
+Full-time or part-time?

 Will you need a toilet or shower in your van?
-If so, you might need a longer wheelbase for your van conversion as it'll provide more layout space.
+If so you might need a longer wheelbase for your van conversion as it’ll provide more layout space.

 What brings the comforts of home to your campervan?

-There's only so much storage space in campervans so pick and choose accordingly.There are so many things to consider when it comes to choosing the right van for your van conversion.
-Additionally, the vans listed above aren't your only options.
-You'll find that people are converting older vans like a Chevy express, or Ford E Series, and some smaller vans like the Nissan NV, Mercedes Metris, and Ford Transit Connect.
-If you'd like some information on one of these vans and want me to add it to the article, let me know in the comments!
+There are so many things to consider when it comes to choosing the right van for your van conversion.
+And the vans listed above aren’t your only options.
+You’ll find people converting older vans like a Chevy express, or Ford E Series, and some smaller vans like the Nissan NV, Mercedes Metris and Ford Transit Connect.
+If you’d like some information on one of these vans and want me to add it to the article let me know in the comments!Choosing the right van for your #Vanlife isn’t for the faint of heart, especially if you’re living in your campervan full-time.
+It takes a dedicated individual to live in a small space.
+Downsizing and living minimal is an attractive task for a lot of people but considering what you really need is a crucial part of your van conversion process because it determines your entire van conversion layout.

 Looking for a van conversion company?

-If you have any further questions or are interested in custom van conversions, contact us!
+If you have any further questions or are interested in custom van conversions contact us!

-Paved To Pines is a full-scale custom van conversion company based in the prairies of Canada.
+2PINES is a full-scale custom van conversion company based in the prairies of Canada.

 We work with clients all over North America from Austin Texas to Anchorage Alaska and everywhere in between.
 We offer full conversions and base camp packages to get you on the road.

-If you need some inspiration for your own build, check out our van conversion gallery to see our latest builds.
+If you need some inspiration for your own build check out our van conversion gallery to see our latest builds.

 This is a great article.
 I would love more information on which older vans would be best to choose.
 My budget is tight, and I need a van that’s easy to drive and park, will keep me safe on and off the road, and not cost $50,000.
 Thank you.